borabana/Getting-and-Cleaning-Data/README.md

 ### R Libraries

-*run_analysis.R* uses the *data.table* library for all data sets to improve read and indexing performance while generating the clean data sets.
+*run_analysis.R* uses the *data.table 1.9.2* library for all data sets to improve read and indexing performance while generating the clean data sets.
 A data.table is mostly compatible with R's standard data.frame implementation.
 The data.table library is available from [CRAN](http://cran.r-project.org/web/packages/data.table/index.html).

 ### Custom Functions